hdinsight/hdinsight-kafka-tools/README.md

 Copy the file to /usr/hdp/current/kafka-broker/bin, and run it as ROOT.

 ```
-usage: sudo rebalance_rackaware.py [-h] [-topics TOPICS [TOPICS ...]] [-execute]
+usage: rebalance_rackaware.py [-h] [--topics TOPICS] [--execute] [--verify]
-                        [-verify] [-computeStorageCost] [-username USERNAME]
-                        [-password PASSWORD] [-force]
+                              [--force] [--throttle THROTTLE]
+                              [--rebalancePlanDir REBALANCEPLANDIR]
+                              [--deadhosts DEADHOSTS]

 Rebalance Kafka Replicas.

 optional arguments:
   -h, --help            show this help message and exit
-  -topics TOPICS [TOPICS ...]
+  --topics TOPICS [TOPICS ...]
                          Comma separated list of topics to reassign replicas.
                          Use ALL|all to rebalance all topics
-  -execute              whether or not to execute the reassignment plan
+  --execute              whether or not to execute the reassignment plan
-  -verify               Verify status of reassignment operation
+  --verify               Verify status of reassignment operation
-  -force                Force rebalance of all partitions in a topic, even if already balanaced.
+  --force                Force rebalance of all partitions in a topic, even if already balanaced.
-  -throttle             Upper bound on bandwidth used to move replicas from machine to machine.
+  --throttle             Upper bound on bandwidth used to move replicas from machine to machine.
-  -username USERNAME    Username for current user.
-Required for computing storage details.
-  -password PASSWORD    Password for current user.
-Required for computing storage details.
+  --rebalancePlanDir     Directory where the rebalance plan should be saved or retrieved from.
+  --deadhosts            Comma separated list of hosts which have been removed from the cluster.
 ```

 Without "--execute" this tool only scans the current assignment generates the replica reassignment file.